penumbra-zone/penumbra/docs/protocol/src/assets.md

-# Asset IDs and Value Commitments
+# Asset Model

-Penumbra's shielded pool can record arbitrary assets.
+Penumbra can record arbitrary assets.
 These assets either originate on Penumbra itself, or, more commonly, originate on other IBC-connected chains.
 To record arbitrary assets and enforce value balance between them, we draw on [ideas][multi_asset] originally proposed for Zcash and adapt them to the Cosmos context.

 ## Asset types and asset IDs